 CoreMark

 The initial code was developed in 2009 by EEMBC.
 Since 2018 it is additionally licenced with the Apache licence.
-For a quick test in Linux just enter the following commands:

 git clone https://github.com/eembc/coremark